Difference Between Stouts and Porters

 What is a porter beer?

 Porter is a dark beer that was first brewed in London in the early 1700s.
 It gets its name from the street and river porters who were known for drinking this type of beer.
+English porter is considered the traditional style, while American porter is a stronger, more robust variation with a bolder profile.

 Porter is similar to stout but it’s not as thick or heavy.
 Porter is more malty than stout and has dark chocolate or coffee-like flavor.